1. Home

 Chlorinated Solvents in Groundwater: Impact and Solution

 There are a variety of uses for chlorinated solvents, including being used in metal cleaning and polyvinylchloride (PVC) products.
 However, these solvents are finding their way into various places where they do not belong.
 One common place of error is in groundwater.
-This blog will discuss the impact and the solutions to finding these solvents in groundwater.
+This blog will discuss the impact of chlorinated solvents in groundwater and the solutions to detecting these solvents.

 What are the impacts of chlorinated solvents?